Managing after-sales EV batteries – unlike any other spare part in the traditional automotive ecosystem

 B

 attery electric vehicle (BEV) adoption is growing, but the momentum is uneven.
-While digital interest in BEVs is high—often three times higher than for internal combustion vehicles—this enthusiasm does not yet translate into retail sales.
+While digital interest in BEVs is high—often three times higher than for internal combustion vehicles—this enthusiasm does not yet translate into retail BEV sales.

-In most major European markets, it is fleet customers, not private buyers, who are driving adoption.
+In most major European markets, it is fleet customers, not private buyers, who are driving Battery electric vehicle adoption.
 In Germany and the UK, more than 70 percent of new BEV registrations already come from fleet channels.
 For OEMs, fleets are therefore not just a sales engine, but a critical gateway to private demand.

-Why Private Customers Hesitate
+BEV Sales: Why Private Customers Hesitate

 Despite rising visibility, private adoption of BEVs remains constrained by a set of recurring barriers.
 Purchase prices (MSRP) are still up to 30 percent higher than comparable ICE models.
 Residual values lag as much as 32 percent behind ICE equivalents, undermining consumer confidence in resale.
 Charging infrastructure continues to be insufficient or unreliable, particularly outside urban centers, fueling range anxiety.
 On top of this, customers often face limited retail guidance—dealers are frequently better trained (and/or incentivized) to sell ICE products than to reassure hesitant EV buyers.